-- OS Deploy Server
+- Acronis Snap Deploy 4 OS Deploy Server (including the Acronis Universal Deploy (p.
+26) add-on)

-- License Server
+- Acronis Snap Deploy 4 License Server

-- Management Console
+- Acronis Snap Deploy 4 Management Console

 - Acronis PXE Server

-To install Management Agent or Acronis Wake-on-LAN Proxy, and for more flexible installation, use custom installation (p.
-46).
+To install Acronis Snap Deploy 4 Management Agent or Acronis Wake-on-LAN Proxy, and for more flexible installation, use custom installation (p.
+41).

-To install Acronis Snap Deploy 5 (typical installation)
+To install Acronis Snap Deploy 4 (typical installation)

 - 1. Log on as an administrator and start the setup program. - 2.
-Click Install Acronis Snap Deploy 5. - 3.
+Click Install Acronis Snap Deploy 4. - 3.
 Accept the terms of the license agreement, and then click Next. - 4.
 Click Typical. - 5.
-Click Add license, and then type the license keys for Acronis Snap Deploy 5 or import them from a file.
+Click Add license, and then type the license keys for Acronis Snap Deploy 4 or import them from a file.
 You must provide at least one license key (either a machine license or a deployment license).